QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 ### Getting script input parameters

-You can add input parameters to a script by editing the it from the script management page.
+You can add input parameters to a script by editing the it from the Script Management dashboard.
 The input parameter values are also provided automatically to your script.
 CloudShell sets up an environment variable with the same name as the parameter.